Parameter-Efficient Conditioning for Material Generalization in Graph-Based Simulators: Result and discussion

 \subsection{Generalization across friction angles}

 We first evaluate the generalization of the conditioning framework to varying internal friction angles, applying FiLM adaptation only to the first MP block.
 The results are shown in \cref{fig:friction_multitask}.
 The models are trained on source angles of $20^\circ$, $25^\circ$, $35^\circ$, and $40^\circ$ and then tested on unseen trajectories corresponding to source, interpolated ($22.5^\circ$, $37.5^\circ$) and extrapolated ($17.5^\circ$, $42.5^\circ$) values.
 As expected, the pretrained baseline fails to adapt to these unseen angles.
-The fine-tuning baseline, while able to match a single new angle, is inherently not general, as this approach requires training and storing a separate model for each new condition.
+The fine-tuned models, while able to match a single new angle, is inherently not general, as this approach requires training and storing a separate model for each new condition.
 In contrast, the single FiLM-conditioned GNS generalizes smoothly across all unseen regimes.
 It maintains consistent accuracy and stable variance even under extrapolation, achieving an error comparable to specialized, fine-tuned models.
-This verifies single adaptive framework capacity to capture continuous material behavior through task-dependent modulation.
+The predictive errors of both the fine-tuned and FiLM-conditioned models are of the same order of magnitude as those obtained by the baseline model trained jointly on all friction angles (see~\ref{app_baseline}).
+This verifies the single adaptive framework's capacity to capture continuous material behavior through task-dependent modulation.